harishkesavarao/harishkesavarao.github.io/_posts/2021-06-01-aws-data-lake.md

 As we saw above, a Data Lake is a centralized repository which stores all of the structured and unstructured data.
 This means that this data is available to anyone in an organization (with the relevant permissions).
 This could be - Data Analysts, Data Scientists, Data Engineers, Business Analysts, Product Managers, Finance or any other function.
 This offers a single source of truth of the data and each sub-function or department within an organization can choose to use the data as they see fit, with their own tooling for data access, analytics and visualization.

 # Data sources
-Typically, data sources come from within AWS itself.
-In rare exceptions, the data comes from outside the cloud, or from another cloud provider.
-We will discuss both scenarios.

 ## AWS S3
 [AWS S3 (Simple Storage Service)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) is one of the most common use cases of consuming data in AWS.
 You can read about the basics (buckets, etc.) of S3 from the documentation link.
 ### Cross-account storage